eranamar-zz/eranamar.github.io/_posts/2017-03-30-Derandomization-for-Pairwise-Independent-Seed.markdown

 </span> is a constant or even up to <span class="MathJax_Preview"><script type="math/tex">
 \mathcal{O}\left(\log n\right)
 </script>
-</span>, then the resulting running time will stay polynomial, and everybody is happy.
+</span>, then the resulting running time will stay polynomial, and everyone is happy.
 In the next section we will see that with an additional assumption, we can “decrease” the seed length from <span class="MathJax_Preview"><script type="math/tex">
 n
 </script>
 </span> to <span class="MathJax_Preview"><script type="math/tex">